Peas and Asparagus with Arugula Pesto

 Why use arugula instead of basil in this pesto?

-The peppery bite of arugula is a natural match for sweet spring peas and asparagus, and the recipe even suggests tossing the finished dish with pasta to turn it into a full main course.
+The peppery bite of arugula is a natural match for sweet spring peas and asparagus.
 An arugula pesto holds its own against the vegetables without the heavier richness of a basil-parmesan pesto.

 How do I know when the peas and asparagus are done?

-The recipe says to cook the asparagus and peas over high heat for just a few minutes until they are soft but still have a bite — they should feel tender when pressed but not turn mushy.
+Cook them over high heat for just a few minutes until they’re soft but still have a bite — tender when pressed but not mushy.
 Add the pesto only after removing from heat to warm it through, not to cook it further.

 Add a comment Add a comment